You can start sizing the system by asking these questions:

 Mi‑T‑M offers several water treatment systems to meet your needs.

 - Biological (BIO) Treatment Series can be used either as a discharge or closed loop system.
-Microbes consume constituents in the wastewater turning them into carbon dioxide and water.
+Microbes consume contaminates in the wastewater turning them into carbon dioxide and water.

 - Mechanical Filtration (WLP & WCP) Series uses sand filtration to remove particulates down to 25 microns.
 A cartridge filter may be added to filter to 30 microns.